HooshangGH/Coded-Caching/index.md

 None
 ```
 This means that our algorithm was not able to come up with a solution that satisfies all requestes within their deadline.
 The reason is that time $\tau=2$ the algorithm prefers serving user 2 instead of the user 1 and since use 1 and user 2 can't simultanouesly benefit from a *all-but-one* type of euation thus the remaining time after $\tau=3$ is not enough to transmit 3 missing subfiles of users 1 and 2 only in 2 time slots.

+## Dual Decomposition
+The complexity of the solving the LP does grow quite quickly (cubic) in the problem parameters.
+The LP in (1) in <a href="https://arxiv.org/pdf/1907.06801.pdf">our paper</a> can however be modified slightly so that the corresponding dual function is such that it can be evaluated by solving a set of *decoupled minimum cost network flow optimizations*.
+Please take a look at this paper for more detail.